In May 1610, Caravaggio completed The Martyrdom of St Ursula. Two months later, he was dead. We investigate the story behind his last commission,...

-In addition, the Catholic Church’s vision of poverty had changed with the Counter-Reformation.
-The emphasis shifted from criticizing the vices of the poor – such as uncleanliness, idleness and immorality – to viewing them as the earthly image of the suffering of Christ.
+In addition, the Catholic Church’s vision of poverty changed with the Counter-Reformation.
+The emphasis shifted from criticizing the vices of the poor – such as uncleanliness, idleness, and immorality – to viewing them as the earthly image of the suffering of Christ.
 As a result of this change, the new religious orders which emerged with the Counter-Reformation did not see poverty as a threat to the social order, but as an opportunity to exercise Christian charity and love of one’s neighbor.

 One of the best-known representatives of these ideas in Seville was Miguel de Mañara.
 Born in 1627 and raised in a wealthy family, he led a dissolute life as a young man.
 But after the death of his wife in 1661, he decided to redeem his sins by taking care of the poor.
 Therefore, he became a member of the Hermandad de la Santa Caridad (Brotherhood of the Holy Charity) in 1662.
-A few years later, as the leader of the brotherhood, he spent a fortune in the construction of a new hospice for the poor and engaged prominent members of Sevillian society in his cause.
+A few years later, as the leader of the brotherhood, he spent a fortune on the construction of a new hospice for the poor and engaged prominent members of Sevillian society in his cause.
 Among them were noblemen and the painters Murillo, Zurbarán, and Valdés Leal, who was also his friend and admirer.

 Murillo immortalized Seville with its lights and its shadows.
-Paintings such as The Young Beggar, Two Children Eating a Melon and Grapes, Young Boys Playing Dice, Old Woman Delousing a Child and Three Boys are the pictorial representation of the ideas that circulated in 17th century Seville about poverty, charity and love of neighbor.
+Paintings such as The Young Beggar, Two Children Eating a Melon and Grapes, Young Boys Playing Dice, Old Woman Delousing a Child, and Three Boys are the pictorial representation of the ideas that circulated in 17th-century Seville about poverty, charity, and love of neighbor.
 Those ideas, in turn, were formed in a context of deep suffering and despair generated by the city’s economic decline and the ravages of the Great Plague.